BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Evaluation

 Additionally, examining \emph{confusion matrices} at optimal thresholds, provides additional insights into error patterns in Figures ~\ref{fig:binaryshield_cm} and ~\ref{fig:simhash_cm}. \tool demonstrates consistent performance as compared to SimHash.
-SimHash shows increasing error variability as attack complexity increases, struggling particularly to distinguish between semantically similar malicious content and unrelated benign prompts in paraphrasing scenarios.

-Our empirical results demonstrate that \tool provides superior robustness for prompt injection threat correlation compared to SimHash, with advantages becoming most pronounced for sophisticated attacks that represent complicated adversarial scenarios.
-The 17 percentage point F1-score gap in paraphrasing attacks, the most challenging and operationally relevant scenario, validates the effectiveness of \tool over semantic hashing technique like SimHash.
-These performance improvements are achieved while simultaneously providing privacy guarantees essential for cross-boundary threat intelligence sharing.
-The superior performance on complex attacks is particularly significant, as sophisticated paraphrasing and extensive modification represent the most realistic attack patterns likely to be encountered in production environments where adversaries actively attempt to evade detection systems.
+SimHash shows increasing error variability as attack complexity increases, struggling particularly to distinguish between semantically similar malicious content and unrelated benign prompts.
+The 17 percentage point F1-score gap in paraphrasing attacks, the most challenging and operationally relevant scenario, validates the effectiveness of \tool.
+These performance improvements are achieved while simultaneously providing privacy guarantees essential for cross-service threat intelligence.